Limitations of City Safety

 - The camera and radar unit has a limited range for pedestrians and cyclists.
 The system can provide effective warnings and brake interventions as long as the relative speed is below 50 km/h (30 mph).
 For stationary or slow-moving vehicles, warnings and brake interventions are effective at vehicle speeds up to 70 km/h (43 mph).
 Speed reduction for large animals is less than 15 km/h (9 mph) and can be achieved at vehicle speeds above 70 km/h (43 mph).
 The warning and brake intervention for large animals is less effective at lower speeds.

-- Warnings for stationary or slow-moving vehicles and large animals could be disengaged due to darkness or poor visibility.
+- Warnings for stationary or slow-moving vehicles as well as large animals may be disengaged due to darkness or poor visibility.

 - Warnings and brake interventions for pedestrians and cyclists are deactivated at vehicle speeds exceeding 80 km/h (50 mph).